juicedata/juicefs-csi-driver/docs/en/ceph.md

 ### Dynamic provisioning

-Please refer ["examples/dynamic-provisioning"](../../examples/dynamic-provisioning/resources.yaml) for how to access JuiceFS using storage class.
+Please refer ["examples/dynamic-provisioning"](https://github.com/juicedata/juicefs-csi-driver/blob/master/examples/dynamic-provisioning/resources.yaml) for how to access JuiceFS using storage class.
 Replace `$(SECRET_NAME)` with `juicefs-secret` and `$(SECRET_NAMESPACE)` with `kube-system`.

 ### Static provisioning

-Please refer ["examples/static-provisioning"](../../examples/static-provisioning/resources.yaml) for how to access JuiceFS using static provisioning.
+Please refer ["examples/static-provisioning"](https://github.com/juicedata/juicefs-csi-driver/blob/master/examples/static-provisioning/resources.yaml) for how to access JuiceFS using static provisioning.
 Replace `name` and `namespace` of `nodePublishSecretRef` with `juicefs-sceret` and `kube-system`.

 ## Other ceph versions

-The latest JuiceFS only supports ceph 12.
-If your ceph version is greater than 12, you need to compile it yourself.
+JuiceFS currently supports up to Ceph 12, if you are using a version of Ceph higher than 12, please refer to the following method to build the image.

 ### How to build